BYLAWS OF THE

 5.0 ARTICLE 5 - DEFINITIONS

-The term "balloting" as used in these Bylaws means the process of polling those authorized by the Constitution or these Bylaws to determine whether a spiritual consensus has been achieved.
+The term "balloting" as used in these Bylaws means the process of polling those authorized by the Constitution or these Bylaws to determine an outcome.

 The term "ballot" as used in these Bylaws means the instrument by which, under the Constitution or these Bylaws, the assent or dissent of those eligible to be polled is expressed.